 Within 24 hours of getting home from vacation I started taking steps to put my health and fitness plan into action.
 Initially, I started by focusing on my food intake and choices.
 After sometime, I started adding in more activity.
 Within a year of making those changes, I had lost over 60 pounds.

 However, I don’t feel like the true transformation came until I added running in to my routine.
 I needed a new challenge and thought what better than to run a 5K on New Year Day.
 I trained for that 5K and as the race got closer, I got more excited.
 It was miserably cold on the day of the race, like -9 degrees Fahrenheit cold, but I still got myself out to run that race.
 I ran that race, or as much as you can run when you are frozen through and through.
 However, I knew when I finished that race that my life was forever changed, because I had found a new love.

 Running helped me lose another 30 pounds but more importantly it helped me find myself.
 I have become a stronger more confident person, I believe I had both attributes before running, it just helped to bring them out even more.

 Through my journey running has also helped me push myself outside my comfort zone.
 I have ran 5 half marathons!
 I have completed my first triathlon!
-I am an ambassador for a women’s running series, if that doesn’t show how running changed my life I don’t know what does!
+I am an ambassador for two women’s running series, if that doesn’t show how running changed my life I don’t know what does!
 I wouldn’t have dreamed of doing those things before I picked up running.